ondrejNe/KAJ/README.md

 - Addition of the edges and their attributes to the graph visualization (currently only relationship is shown)
 - Improvements of traversing, filtering and graph layering
 - Connection directly to the API endpoint that would supplement the JSON inputs
+  - Kotlin backend with the Spring Boot framework and Azure SQL database
 - Improvements in the filtering options for inclusion of multiple specific nodes
 - More in-depth statistics and analysis of the graph structure and node/edge attributes
 - Ability to modify and export changes into the graph structure